Rivenator101/EchoStudy/README.md

    ```bash
    npm start
    ```
-   Then press `i` for iOS simulator, `a` for Android emulator, or scan QR code with Expo Go app.
+   Then press `i` for iOS simulator, `a` for Android emulator, 'w' to open this on web, or scan QR code with Expo Go app.

 ## Project Structure